BenShutt/DataRequest/README.md

 ]
 ```

-## Notes

-* The `URLRequestMaker` checks for conformance of `RequestBody` and adds the HTTP body accordingly
-* A `DecodableRequest` is a `URLRequestMaker` with the configuration properties of a data request defaulted

 ## Uploads

+A `DecodableRequest` is a `URLRequestMaker` with the configuration properties of a data request defaulted.
 Since `URLRequestMaker` conforms to `URLRequestConvertible` you can use Alamofire directly:

 ```swift